Empire, Nevada

-Empire is an unincorporated community and census-designated place (CDP) in Washoe County, Nevada, with a population estimated at 65 (2021).
-Prior to the 2010 census it was part of the Gerlach–Empire census-designated place, it is now part of the Reno-Sparks Metropolitan Statistical Area.
+Empire is an unincorporated community and census-designated place (CDP) in Washoe County, Nevada, United States, with a population estimated at 65 (2021).
+Prior to the 2010 census it was part of the Gerlach–Empire census-designated place, it is now part of the Reno-Sparks metropolitan area.
 The nearest town, Nixon, is 60 mi to the south on a reservation owned by the Pyramid Lake Paiute Tribe.

 For 63 years, from 1948 to 2011, Empire was a company town of the US Gypsum Corporation, a manufacturer of gypsum-based construction sheetrock, and once had a population of more than 750 people.
 US Gypsum closed the mine and the town in 2011; the mine and town were bought in 2016 by the Empire Mining Company (EMC), a manufacturer of gypsum based agricultural and construction additives.
 In 2016, the town again became a company town under the new auspices of EMC.
-Since that date both the town and the mine have been partially reopened by the new owners.
+Since that date, both the town and the mine have been partially reopened by the new owners.